oussema1996/test/Readme.md

 - Compte-rendu.pdf : file with explanation of the approach

 # Run The Project
-Clone the project and run main.py
+Clone the project change directory to test and  run main.py